Skip to content

 πŸ“¦ Validating Request Payloads

-KosmoJS makes payload validation as simple as providing a type to your method handler.
+KosmoJS makes payload validation as simple as providing types to your method handler.

 You can use literal type definitions written inline, or you can reference types defined elsewhere and imported.

-The simplest approach is to define the payload type inline as the first type argument to your method handler:
+The simplest approach is to define the payload type inline as the first type argument to your method handler, specifying which validation targets you want to use:

 api/posts/index.ts